Air compressors are an indispensable element of the dental surgery and critical to the continuous functioning of your practice.

 Super-silenced Acoustic Cabinet which provides an optimal noise reduction - 50dB -

-A properly utilized and maintained compressor generally lasts 10 to 15 years.
+A properly utilised and maintained compressor generally lasts several years.
 MGF Compressors also have powder-coated tanks, these are internally coated to prevent rust.

 A dental air compressor is typically installed in a clean, central location where it can power multiple surgeries.

 If the location of the compressor is not given much thought the quality of the air can be compromised.
 They are sometimes placed in a cupboard with bad air circulation or basement, which can have issues with damp.
 Or if there are pungent sewage odours nearby this can affect the overall condition of the air.

 Our designers and engineers would make sure that the air compressor is installed in a place where it can draw in clean air and where it can be easily reached for maintenance.
 Discover some of the solutions we have achieved in a wide range of surgeries and practices.

 If you require dental air compressor reviews we can provide contact details of surgeries that have one of our machines installed.